risingwavelabs/dbt-risingwave/ZERO_DOWNTIME_MV_README.md

 3. **Conditional Cleanup**: Optionally drops the old MV (now using the temporary name) based on configuration

 This ensures the original MV name remains available throughout the entire process, achieving true zero downtime updates.

+### Views

+For Views, the process follows the same three-step approach as Materialized Views:

+1. **Create Temporary View**: Creates a new View with a temporary name using the updated SQL definition
+2. **Atomic Swap**: Uses `ALTER VIEW {original} SWAP WITH {temp}` to atomically exchange the original and temporary Views
+3. **Conditional Cleanup**: Optionally drops the old View (now using the temporary name) based on configuration

+This approach uses RisingWave's `ALTER VIEW SWAP` syntax, which provides the same atomic swap semantics as materialized views, ensuring true zero downtime updates.

 ## Usage